All Products

 Note

-• If you use the object name mapping feature to rename the database or collection to which the data is synchronized, other objects that are dependent on the database or collection may fail to be synchronized.
+• If you use the object name mapping feature (specifying the database or collection for receiving data), it may cause synchronization failures for other objects that depend on this object.

 Description